-Protect your business by buying an ‘off the shelf’ company
+Protect your business by buying a company and keeping it dormant

-2. Preserving your limited company, if you are stopping trading for a period of time
+2. Preserving your limited company, if you stop trading for a period of time

 Another situation where a dormant company may be useful is if you have already been operating as a limited company, but you are stopping trading for a period of time.